SynteLang/SynteLang/README.md

 	functions.go (optional, recommended)
-	an empty directory named 'recordings' (can contain a README.md) a directory named 'wavs' containing wav files (optional, can contain a README.md) an empty directory named '.temp' (can contain a README.md, may need to be added manually)
+	an empty directory named 'recordings' (can contain a README.md) a directory named 'wavs' containing wav files (optional, can contain a README.md) an empty directory named '.temp' (can contain a README file)

-Open a terminal, navigate to the directory and type 'go run synte.0.10.go' to begin. ◊ Open another terminal and run info.go similarly.
+Open a terminal, navigate to the directory and type `go run synte.0.10.go` to begin. ◊ Open another terminal and run `info.go` similarly.
 This will display useful information and feedback as you input and run code, if you run this before synte.go it will display details of any loaded wavs.
-Open another terminal and run listing.go to view currently running code, this will also show mute status in italics.
+Open another terminal and run `listing.go` to view currently running code, this will also show mute status in italics.
 You may wish to arrange these using a tiling window manager, terminal multiplexer, or equivalent.

 You will be prompted to write your first syntə listing, a program that will make sounds.
 The listing is input one line at a time.
 You must write the name of an operator or function, usually followed by a space and a number or signal name.
 The first character of a name cannot be either a number, plus, minus or dot, to avoid confusion.